 You should speak to your doctor before using this treatment if you are pregnant, become pregnant, are breastfeeding or are thinking of getting pregnant.

 How should I store it?

 In its original packaging, at room temperature below 25°C, and where it cannot be accessed by children.

 Am I allergic to anything in the medicine?

-Eltroxin contains: anhydrous levothyroxine sodium, sodium citrate, acacia powder, lactose, magnesium stearate and maize starch.
+Eltroxin tablets contain: anhydrous levothyroxine sodium, sodium citrate, acacia powder, lactose, magnesium stearate and maize starch.